Advocacy Curriculum

 *Other Possible Activities

-• Work with BSOM Office of Diversity Affairs; example: give lecture to a medical student group about advocacy
+• Give lecture to a medical student group about advocacy

 • Work in Healthy Weight Clinic